 - Reducing liabilities.
 The data recorded by ELDs can be presented as evidence to protect drivers from false claims.

 - Lower insurance premiums.
-Insurance companies offer better rates to companies using electronic logging devices, as they have been proven to reduce accidents.
+Insurance companies may offer better rates to companies using electronic logging devices, as they have been proven to reduce accidents.

 - Better CSA scores.
 A reliable electronic logbook helps motor carriers avoid violations of commercial driving regulations, improving their company’s CSA scores, which results in better business opportunities.